Natural Pearls vs. Cultured Pearls

 by Lynda Belcher

-Pearls evoke a sense sophistication, style and opulence.
-Pearl jewelry, such as pearl necklaces, rings, earrings and bracelets, complement a variety of outfits and can add a lot to your wardrobe.
-When you are shopping for pearls, you will encounter a variety of different types and you may be wondering which ones are right for you.
+Pearls evoke a sense of sophistication, style, and opulence.
+When you're shopping for pearl jewelry, you will encounter a variety of different pearls, and you may be wondering which ones are right for you.
 There are distinct differences between naturally occurring pearls and cultured pearls, as well as differences between freshwater and saltwater varieties.
-Understanding the differences will help you make an informed decision when purchasing pearl jewelry.
+Understanding those differences will help you make an informed decision when purchasing pearl jewelry.

 Cultured pearls are often thought of as imitation pearls, but the two should not be confused.
 Cultured pearls are made of the same material as natural pearls and take time to create, up to seven years depending on the type of pearl.
 Imitation pearls are often made of plastic or glass and can be manufactured quite easily and quickly.
 Keep this in mind when you are shopping for pearl jewelry.